-Trump slaps on sanctions as Iran tension mounts
+Trump slaps sanctions on Iran as tension mounts

 Washington is also concerned about attacks by Huthi rebels, a powerful faction in Yemen's civil war which US intelligence believes is armed and supported by Iran.

-This week Huthi forces attacked a Saudi warship operating off Yemen and on Friday a US official said: "We're very concerned about freedom of navigation in the Bab el-Mandeb area."
+This week Huthi forces attacked a Saudi warship operating off Yemen.

 The senior official said Iran was "not necessarily responsible for every tactical decision" made by Huthi forces, but that it will be made to bear responsibility for its "proxies."